aws-samples/s3booster-snowball/README.md

   --no_extract NO_EXTRACT (Optional)
                         yes or no, 'yes' means not to add "snowball-auto-extract" metadata --target_file_prefix TARGET_FILE_PREFIX (Optional)
-                        prefix of TARFILE on S3 location
+                        prefix of TARFILE on S3 location, ex)--target_file_prefix "new_target/"
 ```

 ## Executing Script